millii19/recipes/recipes/sourdough-sunflowerseed-rye-mischbrot.md

 7. Place it into a banneton with plenty of flour and a linen towel, cover it and place it into the fridge overnight.

 Baking
-8. Preheat the oven to 250°C (top&bottom heat).
+8. Preheat the oven to 250°C (top&bottom heat), with a dutch-oven inside.
-9. Take out the dough, flip it onto a floured baking sheet.
+9. Take out the dough, flip it onto hot dutch-oven lid.
-10. Score the loaf and quickly place in the oven with some water or ice cubes to create some steam.
+10. Score the loaf and quickly, close the dutch oven and place in the oven.
-11. Bake for 10 minutes, then optionally do an expansion score and turn the oven down to 220°C and bake for another 40 minutes.
+11. Turn the oven down to 230°C and bake with the lid closed for 20 minutes
+12. Optionally do an expansion score after the first 5-7 minutes.
+13. Take off the lid of the dutch-oven and bake for another 30 minutes.

 ## notes
-* instead of a baking stone you can use a dutch oven, just make sure it was sufficiently preheated
+*